 Ontological accounts that assume reductionism are framed with the belief that some whole (be it an object or reality itself) consists of a number of distinguishable and divisible parts which account for its properties.
 A theory can be said to be reductionist if it asserts that basic or fundamental entities constitute and describe more complex objects.
 For example, within science there’s an understanding that the rules and objects described by chemistry constitute all of the rules and objects in biology and that our understanding of biology can help inform us about basic aspects of human psychology.
 Both science and social science can be viewed through the reductionist lens.
 This point of view is illustrated by every 90’s kids’ favorite science teacher, Ms. Frizzle, who uses science to provide her students with an understanding of things in their everyday life.
 For Ms. Frizzle, science is a way of more accurately describing the world as she experiences it.

 In contrast to reductionist theories, a theory can be said to be eliminativist if it eliminates objects, specifically at the “higher levels,” in favor of expanding the role that fundamental objects play in explaining the world.
 Unlike Ms. Frizzle, who appears to view science as providing descriptions of what she sees and experiences in the world, Rick sees science as explaining away everything that’s part of his experience.
 It’s likely that for Rick, physics, chemistry, and biology don’t describe what we would take to be basic and commonsense aspects of human psychology.1

-Within philosophical literature, the term eliminativism almost always refers to a philosophy called material eliminativism, which is a theory about the nature of the mind.
-For material eliminativists like Rick, as well as husband-wife philosophy duo Paul and Patricia Churchland, psychological concepts like intentions and beliefs don’t refer to anything in particular and should be eliminated from our discussions of how minds work.
+Within philosophical literature, the term eliminativism almost always refers to a philosophy called eleminative materalism, which is a theory about the nature of the mind.
+For eliminative materialists like Rick, as well as husband-wife philosophy duo Paul and Patricia Churchland, psychological concepts like intentions and beliefs don’t refer to anything in particular and should be eliminated from our discussions of how minds work.